-16 Typical of the spirit of some of the Knostadt Communists was the letter of - resignation from the Party written by Hermann Kanaev, a Red commander and son of a political exile who had been implicated in the well known "case of the 193," published in Izvestia Vremmenogo Revkoma, the organ of the Kronstadt Revolutionary Committee, of March 5, 1934.
+16 Typical of the spirit of some of the Knostadt Communists was the letter of the Date written by Hormony Venney, a Red commander and some - resignation from the Party written by Hermann Kanaev, a Red commander and son of a political exile who had been implicated in the well known "case of the 193," published in Izvestia Vremmenogo Revkoma, the organ of the Kronstadt Revolutionary Committee, of March 5, 1934.
 Kanaev expressed the view that the "Communist Party policy had led the country into a hopeless blind alley, because the Party became bureaucratized, learned nothing and did not want to learn anything or to listen to the voice of the masses upon whom it wished to impose its will."